Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 CD rates are the annual yields of Certificates of Deposit (CDs).
 CDs are fixed-term deposits held with a bank or financial institution that generally offer higher returns than money market accounts and other savings options.
 Typically, the longer the term selected, the higher the interest rate will be; however, there may be an early withdrawal penalty if you withdraw funds before your CD matures.

-Use our free CD calculator can give you a good estimate in just a few minutes.
+Our free CD calculator can give you a reasonable estimate in just a few minutes.
 Enter the amount of money you deposit, the time you want to keep the CD, and the current interest rate.
 The compounding interest calculator will then show you how much interest you can earn over the CD’s life.

 Which Deposit Accounts Offers The Best Bank Rates?